LeoKlaus/HeadsetControl-GUI/README.md

-A simply remake of [HeadsetControl-GUI](https://github.com/LeoKlaus/HeadsetControl-GUI) by LeoKlaus
+A simply remake of [HeadsetControl-GUI](https://github.com/LeoKlaus/HeadsetControl-GUI) by @LeoKlaus
 # HeadsetControl-GUI
 This is a GUI for [Sapds great HeadsetControl](https://github.com/Sapd/HeadsetControl/).
 It's just a frontend to graphically interact with the original HeadsetControl and has no functionality by itself.